How to Avoid Cash House Buyer Scams

 6 – Smart investors don’t sign contracts blind

 A reputable buyer may make you an offer – or give an offer range – on a home sight unseen to see if you’re both in the same ballpark.
 But, a cash buyer is highly unlikely to sign a contract that provides non-refundable earnest money without seeing the home in person.
+When iBuyers do this, they often come back requesting repair credits before the deal is closed.

 7 – Always verify proof of funds